barbazul/1kfa/mod_guide_gm.md

 some of that pressure on the GM, here are some formats available to follow to get you through a fight scene.

-Deckahedron World doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.
+1kFA doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.

 ### Format 1